RayanAhmed2000/DevOps-Project/1_JenkinsOnTomcat.md

+# Configure Jenkins to run on Tomcat Container

 - Copy the Jenkins.war file and paste in
 **C:\Program Files\Apache Software Foundation\Tomcat 9.0\webapps**
 - Now jenkins will appear in manager app on